 Heat 2 tablespoons of the butter over medium heat in a heavy, two-quart saucepan.
 Add the onion and sauté for 5 minutes, until tender but not brown.

-Check a rice grain to see if it is cooked by biting it, or by cutting it in two with a knife.
-It should be al dente and there should be a small, thin white line inside the grain of rice.
-When the rice is ready, stir in the remaining butter and the goat cheese into the rice.
+Check a rice grain to see if it is cooked by biting it or cutting it in two with a knife.
+It should be al dente, and there should be a small, thin white line inside the grain of rice.
+When the rice is ready, stir the remaining butter and the goat cheese into the rice.
 Add 1/4 cup of the Montasio.
 Season with salt and lots of fresh black pepper.
 Stir again and let the risotto rest for one minute.
 The excess liquid will be absorbed.

 To serve, spoon the risotto into shallow bowls or onto serving plates.
 Sprinkle the remaining 1/4 cup Montasio over the risotto or pass separately.